ramonfrombr/cs50x-website-builder/README.md

 ### Chat GPT Limitations

 ChatGPT limits the number of words that can be translated in one api call, therefore some of the content has to be divided into multiple files so that they can be translated and then reassembled together in the correct order once translated.
+This is the case with most shorts, walkthroughs, notes, and specifications.

 ### Adapting the translated content

-It is important to differentiate when it is better to use an English term instead of the translation
+It is important to differentiate when it is better to use an English term instead of the target language.
+Also, ChatGPT's translation is not perfect, therefore it is still necessary for a human to review the translations, correct and adapt the material.

 ### How to translate the content

-The script `translate.py` is the program used to translate the content.
+The module `translate` is the program used to translate the content.
 To translate a group of content into a specific language, run the following command:

-`python translate.py CONTENT_TYPE LANGUAGE`
+`python translate COURSE CONTENT_TYPE LANGUAGE`

-where `CONTENT_TYPE` is the type of content to be translate (notes, psets, specifications, etc) and `LANGUAGE` is language the content will be translated to, eg. Portuguese.
+where `COURSE` is one of the courses (`cs50x`, `web`, `python`, `ai`, `sql`, `cybersecurity`, etc), `CONTENT_TYPE` is the type of content to be translate (`notes`, `psets`, `specifications`, etc) and `LANGUAGE` is language the content will be translated to (`portuguese`, `spanish`, `french`).

 The argument `CONTENT_TYPE` can be one of the following options: